J0BB0T/Real/Docs/RealNotoriety.md

  * `Bag` - The Model Of The Bag.
  * `Position` - Where To Move The Bag To.
- * `WaitForParent` - Wether To Wait Until The Bag's Parent Changes.
+ * `WaitForParent` - Whether To Wait Until The Bag's Parent Changes.

 ---